Serggus/public-scripts/nutanix/graphical-api-demo/readme.md

 ## Prerequisites

 - PHP >= 5.4 (required for local web server support)
-- A connection to a Nutanix cluster
+- A connection to a Nutanix cluster running NOS >= 4.1 (stats objects were different before 4.1)
 - Credentials for the relevant Nutanix cluster (read-only is fine)
 - A recent web browser